 Mandatory Travel Insurance:

-Round-trip Longyearbyen airport transfers depending on your flight detail; pre-expedition arrival transfer from the meeting point to the ship; cabin accommodations and meals aboard the ship; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; an Arctic destination guidebook; gear on loan (insulated, waterproof boots supplied for US sizes 6-16); and a complimentary wind- and water-resistant parka.
+Arrival transfer from the meeting point to the ship; ship/airport transfer on day of disembarkation; shipboard accommodations; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; gear to keep (expedition parka); and gear on loan (insulated, waterproof boots supplied for US sizes 4-16); meals aboard the ship; coffee, tea, and water.
 Subject to change without notice.

-Airfare; travel insurance (required); passport and visa fees; gratuities are at your discretion; items of a personal nature including laundry, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; kayaking; fuel surcharge may apply.
+Airfare; travel insurance (required); passport and visa fees; gratuities are at your discretion; items of a personal nature including laundry, Wi-Fi; alcoholic and non-alcoholic beverages (except coffee, tea, and water); optional excursions; kayaking; fuel surcharge may apply.

 PHOTOS: © Ash Christopher (Zodiac); © Renato Granieri (Auk); © Nellie Hunag (Polar Bear, Walrus Pod); © Leo Tamburri (Sea Kayaking); © Corinna Volk (Black-Legged Kittiwakes); © G Adventures